Family Concert: ‘Fossils and Dreams’

 The winning artist, Seán Ó Dálaigh writes:

-Edge is imagined here as the liminality of tide where land and sea meet creating a cacophony of critters for the senses, like the “heroic jumble of books, specimens, aquaria, with its pervasive low-tide smell”, described by Maude Delap’s nephew in response to his experience of her laboratory.
-Maude Delap was a self taught marine biologist from Valentia Island in County Kerry, Ireland.
+Edge is imagined here as the liminality of the tide where land and sea meet creating a cacophony of critters for the senses, like the “heroic jumble of books, specimens, aquaria, with its pervasive low-tide smell”, described by Maude Delap’s nephew in response to his experience of her laboratory.
+Maude Delap was a self-taught marine biologist from Valentia Island in County Kerry, Ireland.
 She was the first person to successfully breed jellyfish in captivity in her homemade laboratory.
 The work takes the form of a sound installation with photography by Brian Stone.
-The sound track is made up of processed field recordings from on Valentia and in the surrounding waters.
+The soundtrack is made up of processed field recordings from on Valentia and in the surrounding waters.
 These undergo fragmentation and re-synthesis to create and entanglement of the under and overwater materials.
-The installation is a 4 hour performance where I interact with the soundtrack live using electric guitar, violin and objects.
+The installation is a 4-hour performance where I interact with the soundtrack live using electric guitar, violin and objects.

-A series of short performances with Q and A with the Festival Performers in a wonderful array of intimate venues throughout the Island.
+A series of short performances with Q+A with the Festival Performers in a wonderful array of intimate venues throughout the Island.